axblueblader/Duel-Game/README.md

 # Duel-Game

-A game where 2 players engage in a duel
-Created using Java and Swing
+A text-based game where 2 players engage in a duel Much like an extended version of rock-paper-scissor Created using Java and Swing